 Exhibition On View

-Amos Eno Gallery is pleased to present a solo exhibition of work by Rosemary Meza-DesPlas: La Tercera y Última: Miss Nalgas USA.
-The exhibition is on view May 4 to June 4, 2023.
-An opening reception will be held on Friday, May 5, 2023, from 6 p.m. to 8 p.m.
-(RSVP here.)The gallery is located on 56 Bogart Street in Brooklyn, NY, across the street from the Morgan Ave.
-L train stop.
+Amos Eno Gallery is pleased to present Constellations, a NY solo exhibition by Irja Bodén, on view from March 30 through April 30, 2023.
+An opening reception will be held on Friday, March 31, from 6 p. m. – 8 p.m. at 56 Bogart Street in Brooklyn, NY, across the street from the Morgan Ave L train.

 View PDF of press release with price list here.